treffynnon/sqlstyle.guide/_includes/sqlstyle.guide.md

 * If it is a table level constraint that applies to the entire table then it should also appear at the end.
 * Use alphabetical order where `ON DELETE` comes before `ON UPDATE`.
-* If it make sense to do so align each aspect of the query on the same character position.
-For example all `NOT NULL` definitions should start at the same character position.
+* If it make senses to do so align each aspect of the query on the same character position.
+For example all `NOT NULL` definitions could start at the same character position.
+This is not hard and fat, but it certainly makes the code much easier to scan and read.

 ##### Validation